arabshapt/corona-stats/README.md

 # corona-stats
-It is a website built with Reactjs, TypeScript and some other technologies
+It is a website built with Reactjs, TypeScript and some other technologies.
+Test commit.